-Caroline Robert is an associate in Robbins Geller Rudman & Dowd LLP’s San Diego office, where her practice focuses on complex securities litigation.
+Caroline Robert is a partner in Robbins Geller Rudman & Dowd LLP’s San Diego office, where her practice focuses on complex securities litigation.

 Caroline has maintained an active role in litigation at the heart of the worldwide financial crisis.
 She was part of the litigation teams that secured settlements for institutional investors against Wall Street banks for their role in structuring residential mortgage-backed securities and their subsequent collapse.
 Currently, she is litigating China Development Industrial Bank v.
 Morgan Stanley & Co.
 Inc.